Attacking a Short Lob

 Also known as: punishing a short lob, short lob decision

-Attacking a short lob means recognizing the moment a lob falls short of the back court — landing inside the service line and reaching well above head height — as the clearest attacking window in padel, where a smash, rulo, or aggressive overhead should be chosen over a cautious, position-preserving response.
+Attacking a short lob means recognizing the moment a lob falls short of the back court.
+This means landing inside the service line and reaching well above head height.
+This means as the clearest attacking window in padel, where a smash, rulo, or aggressive overhead should be chosen over a cautious, position-preserving response.

-A "short" lob here means one landing well inside the service line with real hang time above head height — the opposite end of the spectrum from the deep or moderate lobs that call for a bandeja, víbora, or bajada-adjacent decision.
+A "short" lob here means one landing well inside the service line with real hang time above head height.
+This means the opposite end of the spectrum from the deep or moderate lobs that call for a bandeja, víbora, or bajada-adjacent decision.
 Once a lob is identified as genuinely short, it is the clearest green light in padel to attack outright rather than play it safe.

-The decision from there is which attacking option to use: a flat smash for maximum pressure (aiming at a back-glass corner for a chance at a por tres), a rulo for extra margin if the contact point is not perfectly clean, or occasionally a soft, unexpected drop shot if the opposing pair is set up deep and out of position to cover a delicate ball.
-The common thread across all three options is that hesitation — defaulting to a cautious bandeja on a lob that was clearly short enough to attack — wastes the single clearest scoring opportunity most rallies produce.
+The decision from there is which attacking option to use.
+This means a flat smash for maximum pressure (aiming at a back-glass corner for a chance at a por tres), a rulo for extra margin if the contact point is not perfectly clean, or occasionally a soft, unexpected drop shot if the opposing pair is set up deep and out of position to cover a delicate ball.
+The common thread across all three options is that hesitation.
+This means defaulting to a cautious bandeja on a lob that was clearly short enough to attack.
+This means wastes the single clearest scoring opportunity most rallies produce.

-Hesitation usually comes from one of two sources: misjudging a genuinely short lob as deeper than it actually is, often from unfamiliarity with depth perception on an unfamiliar court, or a lingering fear of overhitting the smash out of the court, which pushes players toward an overly cautious response even when the lob clearly warranted full commitment.
+Hesitation usually comes from one of two sources.
+This means misjudging a genuinely short lob as deeper than it actually is, often from unfamiliarity with depth perception on an unfamiliar court, or a lingering fear of overhitting the smash out of the court.
+This pushes players toward an overly cautious response even when the lob clearly warranted full commitment.

 Example